atra2396/DerbyHacks2018/README.md

 Echo Care

-The goal of our project is to offer assistance to jeriatric nurses via Amazon Echo Dot to do the following:
+The goal of our project is to offer assistance to geriatric nurses via Amazon Echo Dot to do the following:

 -Wake up patients
 -Remind patients to take medicine